-Set on a beautiful 80 acre campus, the impressive Victorian buildings complement the recent additions, which are very well equipped and resourced.
-St Luke's Chapel stands at the very heart of the thriving community of over 720 students.
+Set on a beautiful 84 acre parkland estate, the impressive Victorian buildings complement the recent additions, which are very well equipped and resourced.
+St Luke's Chapel stands at the very heart of the thriving community of over 810 pupils.

 For over 150 years, Epsom has consistently delivered a first class education and that continues today within a modern and enlightened community, where passion and commitment work side by side to inspire and enrich.

 For the last five years Epsom has consistently achieved high value added scores at both GCSE and A Level.
 Value added is a measure of the outcomes achieved in relation to the baselines on entry.
 It is a measure of the positive input that Epsom College makes to each individual boy and girl.

 The close-knit House System is an integral part of College life.
 All of the Houses have a Housemaster or Housemistress, together with their family, living alongside students, creating a warm and supportive family environment.
 This helps to ensure that pupils get the guidance and support they need to achieve their potential in a happy and encouraging community.
 Ably supported by an experienced team of Tutors, Housemasters and Mistresses are responsible for all aspects of a student's welfare and progress at Epsom, whether it be academic, co-curricular, social or personal.

 A full time Matron supports the work of the Housemaster or Housemistress and is a regular point of contact for both pupils and parents on a day to day basis.

 ‘Something for everyone' would best sum up the College's unrivalled co-curricular programme.
 Outstanding facilities, coupled with dedicated, experienced teachers, provide students with a wealth of opportunities to discover new interests and excel in areas in which they have talent.